Ceres, Fife: Folk Museum

 The Fife Folk Museum is located in the village in a range of buildings including the old weigh-house where grain was weighed at a tron on market days.
 The building also served as a tolbooth for locking up minor offenders and the village jougs are still attached.
 The museum commemorates rural life of a bygone era.
-The museum began in 1968 in the renovation and conversion of the former weigh-house and adjoining cottages through an initiative by Cupar & North Fife Preservation Society.
-A fundraising campaign in 2003-4 enabled a £395,000 project to renovate the Museum.
+The museum began in 1968.